 Lincoln Pennies Made From Melted Bullets

-One of the more enduring myths about the Lincoln Cent is that the postwar pennies were all made from melted bullets, artillery shells and other copper-based military findings.
-Although it is true that the U.S. armed forces enacted policies to recover spent shell casings and to conserve other copper and tin waste, the reasons probably had more to do with overall conservation of scarce metal resources than worry about what the composition of pennies.
+One of the more enduring myths about the Lincoln Cent is that the postwar pennies were all made from melted bullets, artillery shells, and other copper-based military findings.
+Although the U.S. armed forces indeed enacted policies to recover spent shell casings and to conserve other copper and tin waste, the reasons probably had more to do with the overall conservation of scarce metal resources than worry about what the composition of pennies.
 Nonetheless, some spent shell casings eventually did make their way to the Mint, which contributed to the brass coining alloy used for Lincoln Cents in 1944 through 1946.
 In 1947, the Lincoln Cent alloy returned to the bronze composition used before the war.

 The Famous 1955 Doubled Die Lincoln Cents

 No history of the Lincoln Cent would be complete without a mention of the famous 1955 Doubled Die Penny.
 This remarkable minting error was the result of a coin die getting two separate impressions hubbed into it.
-The result was that the Mthe Minttint made an estimated 20,000 to 24,000 coins with extreme doubling.
-The most remarkable fact surrounding the discovery of the 1955 doubled die pennies is that the U.S. Mint caught the mistake before the coins left the Mint, but decided to let them out anyway, hoping nobody would notice!
+The result was that the Mint made an estimated 20,000 to 24,000 coins with extreme doubling.
+The most remarkable fact surrounding the discovery of 1955 doubled die pennies is that the U.S. Mint caught the mistake before the coins left the Mint, but decided to let them out anyway, hoping nobody would notice.

 The 1955 Doubled Die Lincoln Cent was a turning point in U.S. numismatics.
 Due to the great publicity the error received, more people than ever began taking an interest in collecting coins, and the hobby of searching for die varieties moved into the mainstream.